-Many people, particularly outside Italy, have not tasted the homemade version.
-They assume that they will be like store-bought sun-dried tomatoes, which tend to be a bit leathery and tough, without much flavor.
+Let's be honest—store-bought sun-dried tomatoes tend to be a bit leathery and tough, without much flavor.
 They seem like a faded, desiccated memory of a tomato, rather than a fragrant, intensified taste of summer days.
-Homemade sun-dried tomatoes are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavor and a slight sweetness.
+Homemade sun-dried tomatoes, on the other hand, are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavor and a slight sweetness.

-Although it's not difficult, the trouble with making them at home is that many of us do not have the abundant outdoor space required or the time, or perhaps we lack consistent, strong sunshine, or live in highly polluted cities or bug-infested areas where perhaps drying food outdoors is not the best idea.
+Sun-dried tomatoes are so named because they are, of course, dried in the sun.
+Although this is not difficult, the trouble with making them at home is that many of us do not have the abundant outdoor space required, or the time necessary, or perhaps we lack consistent, strong sunshine, or live in highly polluted cities or bug-infested areas where drying food outdoors is not the best idea.

-- 2 pounds tomatoes (fresh, ripe San Marzano, Roma or cherry)
+- 2 pounds fresh ripe tomatoes such as San Marzano, Roma, or cherry

 - Fine sea salt

-- Preheat the oven to 200 F (100 C), or the lowest setting possible.
+- Preheat the oven to 200 F, or the lowest setting possible.
 Resist the temptation to use a higher temperature to speed up the process, as then you'd be cooking the tomatoes, instead of drying them.

 - Lightly sprinkle the tomatoes with salt.

-- Place in the oven and bake until the tomatoes are dehydrated and a bit leathery, but not hard, brittle or crispy.
+- Place baking sheet in the oven and leave until the tomatoes are dehydrated and a bit leathery, but not hard, brittle, or crispy.
 They should still be somewhat chewy and flexible.
 Check them every hour during drying.
-Depending on your tomatoes and oven, this can take anywhere from about 6 to 12 hours.
+Depending on your tomatoes and oven, this can take anywhere from 6 to 12 hours.

 |Nutritional Guidelines (per serving)|